 Paris Infallible Matte Foundation,

 Greenberg calls this matte foundation the "training bra of foundations," because of its light coverage and ease of application.

 All Matt Plus Shine Control Make Up, $8.99, available at

-is a pro national artist at Sephora, which means he is one of the makeup artists behind the gorg looks you see in the store's ads and social channels.
+is a pro national artist at Sephora, which means he's one of the makeup artists behind the gorgeous looks you see in the store's ads and social channels.
 Translation: He knows his way around the merchandise.
-He raves about this foundation because of its dreamy matte finish and waterproof texture, which will survive oil inducing-heat
+He raves about this foundation because of its dreamy matte finish and waterproof texture, which will survive oil-inducing heat

 a dip in the pool.

 Kat Von D

 "The Amazonian clay in this formula is an amazing oil-controlling ingredient," Razzano says.
 "It is gentle on skin and gives great coverage."